dotmain/SphinxSynthesis/README.md

 Command + U to run tests.

-We are gonna ... have fun.
+We are gonna license synthesis to have fun.